AP Biology Practice Test – Full Exam Guide For 4–5 Scores

 ✓ Converts Raw Scores to Predicted AP Scores – Score prediction tables let students set realistic goals and adjust their study plan accordingly

-How the AP Biology Exam Is Structured (What Practice Tests Must Match)
+How Is the AP Biology Exam Structured?

 Every practice test must mirror the exact College Board format to be useful.
 Here is the precise structure students need to replicate: